home-assistant/home-assistant.io/source/_components/keyboard_remote.markdown

 Receive signals from a keyboard and use it as a remote control.

-This component allows you to use a keyboard as remote control.
+This component allows you to use one or more keyboards as remote controls.
 It will fire `keyboard_remote_command_received` events which can then be used in automation rules.

 The `evdev` package is used to interface with the keyboard and thus this is Linux only.
 It also means you can't use your normal keyboard for this because `evdev` will block it.